Dark Grocery Store Vs. Micro Fulfillment Center: Which is Leading E-Grocery?

 Recognizing the new and lucrative opportunity, existing physical stores and small-scale warehouses located in densely populated urban areas grabbed it.
 And the MFC business model was born.

-MFCs offer numerous advantages for online grocery businesses:
+Micro fulfillment centers offer numerous advantages for online grocery businesses:

 1. By utilizing these established locations, retail companies can tap into an already efficient supply chain, reducing costs and streamlining operations.